A message from the EMBS Liaison on the IEEE Women in Engineering (WIE) Committee

-I am delighted to be continuing as the 2016 EMBS Liaison on the IEEE Women in Engineering (WIE) Committee.
-I have been volunteering with the EMBS Administrative Committee for several years in various guises (Student Representative, Young Professionals Representative) and have a background in biomedical signal processing, and electrical engineering.
-I am currently working at the Wellcome Trust (London, UK) in our Research Careers Department and also have expertise in Public Engagement.
+I am very grateful to be continuing as the 2018 EMBS Liaison on the IEEE Women in Engineering (WIE) Committee.
+I have been volunteering with the EMBS since 2004 in various roles (Student Representative, Young Professionals Representative) and have a background in biomedical signal processing, electrical engineering, grant funding and public engagement with science and engineering.

 IEEE WIE is one of the largest international professional organisations dedicated to promoting women engineers and scientists, and inspiring girls around the world to follow their academic interests in a career in engineering.
 Its vision is to facilitate the global recruitment and retention of women in technical disciplines and envisions a vibrant community of IEEE women and men collectively using their diverse talents to innovate for the benefit of humanity.
 Check out their new website: http://wie.ieee.org/.

 A common misunderstanding of the role of WIE is that it is something for only women to join.
 Approximately 30% WIE members are men, and absolutely anyone can join the conversation.
 WIE annual membership is free for Students, Graduate Student Members and Life Member; and US$25 otherwise for all other Members.

 What does my role entail?